 Digital Nomad Visas For Argentina

-The first and most obvious thing that comes to mind when considering Argentina as a ‘digital nomad‘ destination is visas.
-If you’re going to make somewhere like Buenos Aires or even Cordoba or Salta your home base, you need to know how long you’re going to be able to spend in the country.
+The first and most obvious thing that comes to mind, when considering Argentina as a ‘digital nomad‘ destination, is visas.
+If you’re going to make somewhere like Buenos Aires or even Cordoba or Salta, your home base, you need to know how long you’re going to be able to spend in the country.

 Now, Argentina does have a specific ‘digital nomad visa’, yet it’s an absolute pain to try and get one.
-They’re about $300 and have a long winded and bureaucratic application process that requires a ton of paperwork.
+They’re about $300 (USD) and they have a long winded and bureaucratic application process that requires a ton of paperwork.
 Which is likely the reason I’ve never actually met anybody who’s bothered applying for one.

 Uruguay is only an hour away from Buenos Aires on the ferry (Buquebus).
-And once every 6 months I go for a weekend getaway in Uruguay, do some duty free shopping and then come right back to Buenos Aires.
-I then start the whole process over again with a new 90 day stamp that can be extended to 180 days.
+And once every 6 months, I go for a weekend getaway in Uruguay, do some duty free shopping and then come right back to Buenos Aires.
+I then start the whole process over again, with a new 90 day stamp that can be extended to 180 days.

 No digital nomad visa is needed for Argentina.
 And unlike Colombia, you won’t need to spend 6 months of the year somewhere else.